Thai animation: 1999–present

 In 1999, Broadcast Thai Television adapted Thai literary works into 2D animated TV shows, such as "Pla Boo Thong", "Sang Thong", "Ngo Pa", and "Lok Nithan", which revitalized the Thai animation industry.
 Three years later in 2002, the Thai 3D animation industry saw the release of "PangPond The Future World Adventure", adapted from a comic, which marked a golden year for the industry.
 The animation first aired as an episodic series on Channel 3 in April before being edited into the feature film "PangPond The Animation" by Vithita Animation in October.
 Directed by Chaiporn Panichrutiwong, a rising star in the animation industry, the film was well-received and went on to become one of Thailand's leading animation franchises.
 It was also the first Thai animation to be shown in IMAX theaters.

 In the same year, "King Vikram and Vetal The Vampire", directed by Suthep Tantirooj and Panuthep Sutthepthamrong and animated by Anya Animation studio, was the first Thai 3D computer-animated film.
 It premiered at the Hiroshima International Animation Festival in Japan in August 2002 before being shown in festivals in Thailand.
 Despite being the first of its kind in Thailand, it was not until later that it gained recognition as a significant milestone in Thai animation.

 In 2007, Vithita Animation released the 2D animated series "Ramakien Mini Animation".
 Based on the Ramakien epic, the animated series was well-received and has continued to be a favorite among audiences, becoming a phenomenon for the animation industry in Thailand and leading to the sale of character rights for use in advertising and production of copyrighted products.

 Other notable TV series animated during this era include "Shelldon", created by Shellhut Entertainment and directed by Jirayuth Chusanachoti with a budget of around 100 million baht.
-The series was first debuted in the Thailand Animation Festival in 2005 and later broadcast on Channel 3 in 2008.
+The series debuted in the Thailand Animation Festival in 2005 and later was broadcast on Channel 3 in 2008.
 It was shown in over 150 countries and its license was purchased in over 16 countries, leading to the creation of three seasons.
 Another series, "Paddle Pop Adventures", was created by The Monk Studios and was released in 2005, launching in over 33 countries.

 Thai animation has come a long way since its early beginnings, and the industry has seen many significant milestones along the way.
 In 2006, Kantana Animation released the animated film "Khan Kluay", which was a turning point for the industry in terms of both budget and quality.
 The film, set in the Ayutthaya period, follows the adventures of Khan Kluay and captures the identity and symbols of Thailand.
 Directed by Kompin Kemgumnird, who has worked with renowned studios such as Walt Disney and Blue Sky Studios, "Khan Kluay" was a commercial success and became the highest-grossing film of the year in Thailand.